 ⚠️ Universal Credit (UC) is a new benefit which will eventually replace tax credits, and some other social security benefits.
 Universal credit is now available across the UK and HMRC state that most people are no longer able to make a brand-new claim for tax credits and are expected to claim UC (or pension credit) instead.
 Existing tax credit claimants (under state pension age or in a mixed age couple) are expected to be moved across to universal credit by September 2024 following a pilot exercise involving no more than 10,000 people, although this may change due to the impacts of the coronavirus outbreak in the UK.
 You can find out more about this in our universal credit section.

 Can I backdate my claim to tax credits?

 This page tells you about the date of your claim or change and treating the claim or change as if it was made earlier or backdating.

-The date you are paid tax credits from is usually the date HMRC receive your claim form – this is your date of claim.
+The date you are paid tax credits from is usually the date your claim is taken over the phone by HMRC (previously, when paper claim forms were used, this was the date HMRC received your claim form) – this is your date of claim.
 However, you can be paid for an earlier period in certain circumstances.
 This is called backdating.

 Can all claims be backdated?